 - Write a custom "onsubmit" function to copy data from the custom widget into the screen response data.

-The data is expected to flow in this fashion when a screen responds back to the RPG program:
+The data is expected to flow in this fashion when a screen responds back to the server-side program:

-Custom Widget DOM tree --> custom onsubmit function --> screen response --> Profound UI Handler --> RPG program.
+Custom Widget DOM tree --> custom onsubmit function --> screen response --> Profound UI Handler --> server-side program.

 When a custom widget's "value" or "html" properties are bound, Profound UI will add some extra information to the custom widget's DOM tree.
 In the widget's main DOM element, there is an object named, "pui", containing the properties, "fieldName" and "formatName".